CaseyStanley/Brick-Breakers/README.md

-# Brick-Breakers
+# Demolition Maze
-An application that runs the game Brick Breakers for a Computing assignment.
+An application that runs the game Demolition Maze for a Computing assignment.